zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Vanessa says, “What?
 I'm really busy right now.
 Let 's talk about it later.”
 Yves says, “Is it just me, or does this conversation not  bode well for our future marriage?”
 The expression “Is it just me or” is use d when we are sort of making a joke, trying to say that “It seems obvious to me bu t other people do not seem to have noticed or don't seem to think it is obvious.”
 “Is it just me” means “Am I the only one who thinks this?”
 What does Yves think?
 He  thinks that this conversation that he has just had with Vanessa does  not “bode (bode) well” for his marriage.
 “To bode well” is to be a good sign.
 “To not  bode well” is to be a bad sign, an indication that something bad is going  to happen in the future.

-Now let’s listen to our dialogue, this time at a no rmal speed.
+Now let’s listen to our dialogue, this time at a normal speed.

 [start of dialog]